samudithTharindaka/customer-api/USAGE_GUIDE.md

 ## Overview

-This custom Frappe app adds API endpoints to check if a customer is registered in your ERPNext system.
+This custom Frappe app adds API endpoints to check if a customer is registered in your ERPNext system and to create new customers.

 ## Installation